How to Get the Most Miles from Your Frequent Flyer Programs

 But over the last 35 years, much has changed.
 Travelers now earn fewer miles per flight, and they must redeem more miles to book an award reservation.
 However, there are more ways than ever to earn frequent flyer miles, and thankfully, there’s still plenty of value in collecting and spending frequent flyer miles.

 How To Earn Frequent Flyer Miles Earned

-Originally, airlines would award customers one frequent flyer mile for every mile flown.
-This would actually give you an incentive to fly a longer, indirect routing, leading some mileage earning enthusiasts to take circuitous “mileage runs” just to earn more miles.
+Initially, airlines would award customers one frequent flyer mile for every mile flown.
+This would give you an incentive to fly a longer, indirect routing, leading some mileage earning enthusiasts to take circuitous “mileage runs” just to earn more miles.

 You can earn miles by:

 - Purchasing cable or satellite television services